-The accounting guidance related to financial assets and financial liabilities ("financial instruments") establishes a hierarchy that prioritizes fair value measurements based on the types of inputs used for the various valuation techniques (market approach, income approach and cost approach).
+The accounting guidance related to fair value measurements establishes a hierarchy based on the types of inputs used for the various valuation techniques (market approach, income approach and cost approach).
 The levels of the hierarchy are described below.

 - · Level 1: Values are determined using quoted market prices for identical financial instruments in an active market - Level 2: Values are determined using quoted prices for similar financial instruments and valuation models whose inputs are observable - Level 3: Values are determined using pricing models that use significant inputs that are primarily unobservable, discounted cash flow methodologies or similar techniques, as well as instruments for which the determination of fair value requires significant management judgment or estimation